 Recognition and compliments boost something called “skill consolidation” that helps people learn tasks at a faster rate and helps them retain the information longer—even when they’re not specifically engaged in the task.
 Skill consolidation is a valuable tool because it can increase productivity, and there’s almost no better way to improve skill consolidation and performance than through giving recognition.

+Stop trying to decide if you should implement a recognition program—it's time to show your gratitude for employees' hard work.
 Recognition is so much more than just a fuzzy, nice-to-have, ditch-it-when-you-don’t-have-time-for-it addendum to your company’s employee engagement strategy.
 Recognition IS your employee engagement strategy.
-When you recognize your employees you are strengthening bonds of trust, boosting productivity, and perhaps most importantly helping your employees feel safe, secure, and empowered to do their jobs.
+When you recognize your employees, you are strengthening bonds of trust, boosting productivity, and, perhaps most importantly, helping your employees feel safe, secure, and empowered to do their jobs.
 It’s not something you can afford to ignore—it’s science!